emacsmirror/eplotly/README.md

 For each series we can customize various some parameters (these parameters try to follow the same names used in Plotly).
-If we want to plot a line that passes through the dots, we should pass the value "lines" to the key :mode:
+If we want to plot a line that passes through the dots, we should pass the value "lines" to the key :mode

     (eplotly-dot